Buying Tips · A Quick Guide to Buying in Spain

-Your solicitor takes care of the transfer of services (electricity & water – there is not much mainline gas available) into your name upon completion.
+Your solicitor takes care of the transfer of services (electricity & water – there is not much mainline gas available) into your name upon completion, obviously charges are incurred, which are approximately 400 Euros.
 Casa Consultants will help & assist you with other after sales services.

 BUILDING & CONTENTS INSURANCE